 The park/path stretches north from Port Place past the marina and shops and pub, through Maffeo Sutton Park past Swy-a-Lana Lagoon, all the way to the BC Ferries at Departure Bay.
 The route becomes patchy and industrial as it gets farther from downtown.
-The city plans to extend the seawall to Departure Bay Beach - if/when that happens, nobody will ever want to live anywhere else.
+The city plans to extend the seawall to Departure Bay Beach - that will upgrade our city's recreational aspect dramatically!

 Some Waterfront Features

 - The public "crab dock" goes some way out into the harbour.
 You'll meet people throwing their crab traps and casting fishing lines.
 A seal will often come by, to see if anyone will toss it a herring.

-- The focus of Maffeo Sutton Park is Swy-a-Lana Lagoon, a manmade "lake" that's connected to the ocean only at the highest tides.
+- The focus of Maffeo Sutton Park is Sway' A' Lana Lagoon, a manmade "lake" that's connected to the ocean only at the highest tides.
 Walkways surround the lagoon, with fountains like tidal pools that spill back down into the lagoon.
 People swim here sometimes ... the water is warmer than the ocean and there is a small sandy beach.